-- 6. From the Apple menu, select System Preferences and open Time Machine. - 7.
-Click Select Disk and select the backup disk. - 8.
+- 5. From the Apple menu, select System Preferences, and then open Time Machine. - 6.
+Click Select Disk and select the backup disk. - 7.
 Click the Use for Backup button to complete your selection.

-If you do not see the USB drive (for example, USB Storage on WNDR4300), use Mac Finder to locate it.
-Then select it in Time Machine.

-9. Enter the password (password), click Connect, and the backup begins.
+If you do not see the HDD, use Mac Finder to locate it.
+Then select it in Time Machine. - 8.
+Enter the password (password), and the backup begins.

-Before You Back Up a Large Amount of Data
+Before You Back up a Large Amount of Data